 When it comes to a clogged sink, it’s important to understand what steps you need to take to get it unclogged.
-It’s easy to further damage your plumbing when trying to fix your drain on your own.
+It’s easy to further damage your home plumbing system when trying to fix your drain on your own.
 To avoid unnecessary clogs and ruining your pipes here are some facts and fiction about plugged drains:

-Regular maintenance is necessary (FACT)
+Regular plumbing maintenance & repairs are necessary (FACT)

 Chemical products can damage your pipes (FACT)